-The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Organization's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Organization's internal control and compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Public Health Solutions' internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Public Health Solutions' internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.